The former pro triathlete and managing editor of Triathlete joins the podcast and talks with us about what brought her to Fast Talk Labs.

 EK 29:49

-was in.
-Well, I think that you’re right, in that you were fully immersed for a long time.
-And we know that that full immersion is hugely important for learning a new language or for you in the beginning of your career, learning how to ride a bike, right, you learned all of the things you need to do just by being immersed there.
-And yeah, I’m sure that or I know, I shouldn’t say I’m sure I know that there’s just this wealth of knowledge that you’ve been able to gain, you know, throughout the years.
-And so I mean, I love the fact that you’re here with us now and able to share that with people.
-And for me, it’s been interesting to watch how media has been changing.
-Yeah, and maybe how some traditional forms of media are struggling in this day and age.
-And, you know, coming over here into the fast talk side and doing things more digitally and online content and everything else.
-You know, I think that that’s really interesting.
-And we’re super fortunate to be able to have that.
+Well, I think that you’re right, in that you were fully immersed for a long tim and we know that that full immersion is hugely important for learning a new language or for you in the beginning of your career, learning how to ride a bike, right, you learned all of the things you need to do just by being immersed there and yeah, I’m sure that or I know, I shouldn’t say I’m sure, I know that there’s just this wealth of knowledge that you’ve been able to gain, you know, throughout the years and so I mean, I love the fact that you’re here with us now and able to share that with people.
+And for me, it’s been interesting to watch how media has been changing and maybe how some traditional forms of media are struggling in this day and age.
+And, you know, coming over here into the Fast Talk side and doing things more digitally and online content and everything else, you know, I think that that’s really interesting and we’re super fortunate to be able to have that.

 Trevor Connor 32:45

-So go back to your comment about making big decisions in life that go horribly wrong. joined us.
-Yeah, tell us about coming over to fast talk labs.
+So go back to your comment about making big decisions in life that go horribly wrong.
+Joined us.

 EK 32:56

-I bumped into Rob pickles on Pearl Street one day,
+I bumped into Rob Pickels on Pearl Street one day –

 Rob Pickels 32:59

-I bought her coffee. sealed the deal right there.
+I bought her coffee – sealed the deal right there.
 She just never went home.
-All their coffees expensive.
-So she knew how committed I was.
-Yeah,
+Boulder coffee is expensive so she knew how committed I was.

 Rob Pickels 33:18